yhan/docker-swarm/Install-Consul-agent-on-a-server.md

+# Install Consul agent on a server

-# Install a client agent
+## Install a client agent

 1. On the server, create a `c:\consul` directory
 2. Download the latest version of [Consul](https://www.consul.io/downloads.html) (take the Windows x64 `.zip` download) into `c:\consul`